Signing a copy of, "The Governor of Goat Hill," at the Alabama Book Festival in Montgomery.

 Here's an excerpt from the, "Governor of Goat Hill," where I explain the legal requirements for a bribery charge, and the application of "quid pro quo" (Latin for, "Something for Something") to campaign contributions.
 Qui Pro Quo appears likely to play an even larger role in the bingo case than in the Siegelman case.
 Click Quid Pro Quo.

-Here's a free chapter about Jill Simpson, Scott Horton, and others, called,
+A free chapter about Jill Simpson, Scott Horton, and others, called,

 Video Interview with